isotopp/isotopp.github.io/content/posts/2021-09-09-mysql-two-kinds-of-compression.md

 In order to compress all pages in a table that has just been switched to page compression, run `OPTIMIZE TABLE` on it.
 This will recreate the table, using the new options.

-The write path for page level compression inserts itself into the [InnoDB page cleaners](https://dev.mysql.com/doc/refman/8.0/en/innodb-parameters.html#sysvar_innodb_page_cleaners).
+The write-path for page level compression inserts itself into the [InnoDB page cleaners](https://dev.mysql.com/doc/refman/8.0/en/innodb-parameters.html#sysvar_innodb_page_cleaners).
-By default the number is 4, and there can be up to 64.
+By default, the number is 4, and there can be up to 64.
 If your database writes a lot to compressed tables, it may be useful to increase this number.
 Since compression uses CPU, it is not useful to set the number larger than the number of available cores.